med-ali-rm/aquitari-agent-project/README.md

 4. **Import n8n workflows**

--Import workflows:
+- Import workflows
   - Open your n8n instance.
   - Import the two workflow JSON files provided in the `workflows/` folder.

+- Set LLM credentials
--Set LLM credentials : Configure the API key or credentials for your chosen LLM
+  - Configure the API key or credentials for your chosen LLM.

+- Publish workflows
--Publish them so they are active.
+  - Make sure they are active.

--Configure webhook URLs:
+- Configure webhook URLs
   - Copy the **production webhook URL** for each of the two workflows.
   - Paste these URLs into the `.env` file under the appropriate variables.

+-Enable Opik Observability
+   -configure Opik with your n8n instance.

 5. **Modify environment variables**

-- Open the existing .env file included in the repo.
+-Rename the file:
+   - Change the name of `.env.example` → `.env`

 - Update the values for:
    - REDIS_HOST, REDIS_PORT, REDIS_DB
    - N8N_WEBHOOK_URL
    - OPIK_API_KEY

 6. **Run the agent**